|THE BRADY BUNCH|

 The summer I turned 12, I got really into it.
 When the 1992 season premier rolled around, I was looking forward to it like nobody's business.
 That was the episode where Stephanie and Michelle accidentally flew to New Zealand.
 I remember that because there was a picture in our local TV guide of Stephanie and Michelle in the plane going "Aughhh!"
 I was also super excited to see how they'd change the theme song pictures.
 See, every season, the actors would smile at the camera in a new way during the theme song.
 Okay, so the adults' smiles didn't always change year-to-year, but the kids' did.
 Hmmm, what will D.J. be doing this year?
 Will she put on her lipstick?
 Will she talk on the phone?
 THE SUSPENSE IS KILLING ME!

 I can't think of any show I was more in love with from the ages of 11&1/2 to 13&1/2 than Full House.
 I used to imagine the future reunion show...
 What will the Tanners be doing in 10 years?
 Although I wasn't quite as obsessed during its final season, I still watched most of the episodes.
 Afterwards, I made it my goal to watch any TV-movie or film with one of the cast members.
 This is how I found myself in a theater watching It Takes Two, starring the Olsen Twins.
-(For what it's worth, it's really an okay movie.
-Really.)
+(For what it's worth, it's a good movie.
+Really!)

 Some people think the show was corny... yes, it could be.
 Some think it was overly-sentimental... sure, sometimes.
 But I liked it then and I like it now.
 Maybe I just like sentimentality and silliness.
 Maybe Full House just my kind of show.